07Emanuel07/Tic_Tac_Toe_Unbeatable_Version/README.md

 ## 🚀 A Few Things About Me
 Right now, I’m working on sharpening my programming skills by diving into practical projects.
-I absolved Front End Web Development courses and an Online Python Bootcamp on Udemy.
+I absolved Front End Web Development courses and an Online Python Bootcamp.
 Through this journey I created various projects for learning purposes such as:
 - A program that sends me a message when the ISS is above me
 - Predicting house prices in Boston using Linear Regression
 - Games like the Snake Game, Race Game, Turtle Crosswalk and Pong Game